SF Civic Tech

 The team

-• Lead Product Designer (my role)
+• Product Designer / Product Owner (my role)

 • 2 Product Managers